Due Date Calculator

-BellyBelly’s due date calculator below will give you an estimated date of birth for you to mark on your calendar.
+BellyBelly’s due date calculator will give you an estimated date of birth to mark on your calendar.

-In the due date calculator below, you’ll notice that by making slight adjustments to your cycle length and luteal phase in the calculator below, it can effect the due date.
-This is because most of our bodies don’t run to the averages which standard due date calculators or charts use (which is the same as a doctor or midwife would use).
+In the due date calculator below, you’ll notice that by making slight adjustments to your cycle length and luteal phase, it can impact the due date.
+This is because most of our bodies aren’t based on the averages which standard due date calculators or charts use (which is the same as a doctor or midwife would use).
 Given that many women don’t know their cycle length and luteal phase, you can begin to see why it’s called an ‘estimated’ due date!

 Trust Your Baby… He Knows His Due Date, Not Anyone Else!